+Transmits in both FM (PPM) and PCM by selecting modulation/cycling transmitter.
+Requires receiver of proper modulation.
 The liquid-crystal display (LCD) on the face of the compact, ergonomically-designed case is easy to read and allows rapid data input.
-The system also holds independent memories for four different models.
+The system also holds independent memories for six different models.
 The new, adjustable-length control sticks provide an improved feel.
-External switches operate trainer cord or "buddy-box" capabilities.
-Programming features include servo reversing and E.P.A on all channels, exponentials.
-Additionally, any one of three, factory-set, preprogrammed "wing-type" mixers including V-tail, elevon mixing may be selected.
+External switches operate dual rates (D/R), landing gear, and trainer cord or "buddy-box" capabilities.
+Programming features include servo reversing and E.P.A on all channels, dual rates, exponentials and programmable mixing.
+Additionally, any one of four, factory-set, preprogrammed "wing-type" mixers including flaperon, V-tail, elevon mixing may be selected.